-Because HUD requires the CCHA to serve a specified percentage of extremely low income families (see Chapter 4, Part III), the CCHA may need to conduct special outreach to ensure that an adequate number of such families apply for assistance [HCV GB, p.
+Because HUD requires the CCHA to admit a specified percentage of extremely low-income families to the program (see Chapter 4, Part III), the CCHA may need to conduct special outreach to ensure that an adequate number of such families apply for assistance [HCV GB, p.
 4-20 to 4-21].